Robert Rauner, Lincoln, Nebraska

 While their children were growing up, Joyce was involved as a Girl Scout leader and a Boy Scout assistant and was active with PTA, Athletic Association, and Band Boosters.
 As a co-founder of Dylan’s Quest for the Cure along with her husband Joe and their son Joe, Joyce and her partners host many activities to fundraise and to promote disease awareness.

-Rita received her B.A. from Southeastern University in Lakeland, Florida and her M.A. from West Virginia University.
-Following a teaching career in elementary education, Rita resigned to pursue a legal education.
-She received her J.D. from West Virginia University College of Law.
-Rita worked for the West Virginia Supreme Court of Appeals until she was appointed by the Governor to serve as a Member of the West Virginia Workers’ Compensation Board of Review, a position she still holds.
+Rita has a B.A. in Elementary Education from Southeastern University and M.A. in Reading from West Virginia University.
+Following a career in elementary education, she chose to further her education by earning a law degree from West Virginia University College of Law.
+After graduation, she worked for the West Virginia Supreme Court of Appeals until she was appointed by the Governor to serve as an appellate judge on the Workers’ Compensation Board of Review, a position she currently holds.

 Yvonne Rauner, Lincoln, Nebraska